Eliza7AC/agnoster-bash-color/README.md

 <img src="https://github.com/manialinux/agnoster-bash-color/blob/main/agnoster-bash-random-color.png" alt="drawing" width="500"/>

-All you have to do is replace your configuration file (which should be located at `~.oh-my-bash/themes/agnoster/agnoster.theme.sh` ) by the content of [theme1.sh](https://github.com/manialinux/agnoster-bash-color/blob/main/theme-random-color.sh).
+All you have to do is replace your configuration file of agnoster theme (which should be located at `~.oh-my-bash/themes/agnoster/agnoster.theme.sh` ) by the content of [theme1.sh](https://github.com/manialinux/agnoster-bash-color/blob/main/theme-random-color.sh).

 ## Script 2 ~ fixed colors